San Adrian (tunnel): Modern times

 Since the Middle Ages the tunnel has been a point where tolls are paid on account of its border position.
 Yet usually at night, when the gate was shut, smugglers skip the tunnel by mounting up the rock North of the tunnel through a very narrow path called Ochoa Arrate.
-At the time, highwaymen frequenting the area are dreaded by pilgrims and travellers alike, who were not acquainted with the wild surroundings where local bandits could easily stalk and find a hideout.
+At the time, highwaymen frequenting the area were dreaded by pilgrims and travellers, who were not acquainted with the wild surroundings where local bandits could easily stalk and find a hideout.
 The care provided inside the tunnel is welcome.
 Many remember in their travel memoirs the cosy atmosphere found at the inn, the pilgrims singing and the "fat woman" serving them.
 Above the North entrance of the tunnel, the fortress watches and protects the pass, a building that may hold 100 soldiers, as reported by a traveller in the 17th century.
 Much appreciated water sprung out of the stone wall in the tunnel, as told by a Franciscan in 1633.

 Meanwhile, other routes grow gradually more important at the expense of the stretch corresponding to the San Adrian tunnel.
 "The San Adrian pass is good only for people on horse or on foot, since the carriage way exiting Vitoria goes through Salinas, Mondragon, Oñate and Villareal [from Gipuzkoa]", explains the arguably French Basque traveller J.C.
 Santoyo in 1612.
 However, this stretch continues to be widely used up to the late 18th century, when the new King's Highway from Madrid to France is built in 1765 and traffic shifts, so spurring the definite decay of the San Adrian tunnel way.